 E it masks the expression of other genes

-9. (6 pts.)
-Take a look at the following figures and, using the information given as well as your knowledge of the course thus far, give the most straight forward answer to the three questions by circling the most appropriate answer.
-(2pts for each part of the answers in this question).
+9. Take a look at the figures on the page below.
+Using the information given as well as your knowledge of the course thus far, answer the question(s) that relates to each by circling the MOST appropriate answer.
+(Each part of the question is worth 2 pts.).

 (a) The cell is in:

 (b) From your knowledge of the lectures, what type of organism/cell would “typify” this/these kinds of cell cycle(s):